Transpersonal psychology: Branches and related fields

-Transpersonal psychology may also be associated with New Age beliefs and pop psychology.
+Transpersonal psychology has also been associated with New Age beliefs and pop psychology.
 However, leading authors in the field, among those Sovatsky, Rowan, and Hartelius have criticized the nature of "New Age"-philosophy and discourse.
 Rowan even states that "The Transpersonal is not the New Age".
-Other commentators, such as Wade, notes that the field remains part of the New Age, despite the fact that transpersonal psychologists may want no such association.
+Other commentators, such as Wade, note that the field remains part of the New Age, despite the fact that transpersonal psychologists may want no such association.

 Although some consider that the distinction between transpersonal psychology and the psychology of religion is fading (e.g. The Oxford Handbook of Psychology and Spirituality), there is still generally considered to be a clear distinction between the two.
 Much of the focus of psychology of religion is concerned with issues that would not be considered 'transcendent' within transpersonal psychology, so the two disciplines have quite distinct focuses.
+Transpersonal psychology is more so spiritually focused, as it lacks a hierarchy and seeks an altruistic approach.

 Organizations, publications and locations

 Although the perspective of transpersonal psychology has spread to a number of interest groups across the US and Europe, its origins were in California, and the field has always been strongly associated with institutions on the west coast of the US.
 Both the Association for Transpersonal Psychology and the forerunner to Sofia University were founded in the state of California, and a number of the fields leading theorists come from this area of the US.
 A European counterpart to the American institution, the European Transpersonal Psychology Association (ETPA), was founded much later.

 Leading publications include the Journal of Transpersonal Psychology and the International Journal of Transpersonal Studies.
 Smaller publications include the Transpersonal Psychology Review, the journal of the Transpersonal Psychology Section of the British Psychological Society.